-This is often a result of Pair the Spares (but not necessarily so), in which the other characters are specifically paired up to get them out of the main couple's way because the work just can't leave the heartbroken suitors single, even if they have no chemistry to their new Love Interest.
-This insitence of pairing up every single characters together can also lead to the introduction of Satellite Love Interest (where a character exists just to become someone else's love interest) and Last-Minute Hookup (where a couple hooks-up just before the show ends despite the lack of prior romantic interactions).
+This is related to (and often overlaps with) Pair the Spares, where the romantic rivals of an Official Couple are paired up specifically to get them out of the main couple's way because the work just can't leave the heartbroken suitors single, even if they have no chemistry with their new Love Interest.
+This insistence of pairing up every single characters together can also lead to the introduction of Satellite Love Interest (where a character exists just to become someone else's love interest) and Last-Minute Hookup (where a couple hooks-up just before the show ends despite the lack of prior romantic interactions).

 Sister trope to Weddings for Everyone, where the story ends with multiple couples getting married, but despite the name, doesn't necessarily involve all, or even most, of the major characters.

 - Happens at the end of After War Gundam X: Garrod gets together with Tifa, then Sara and Jamil become an item... while Toniya and Witz get married, and Roybea and Ennil hook up.
 And while it may have been an Ass Pull, it was an awesome Ass Pull, as it was surprisingly well-written and kept up with the series's optimistic tone.